 - (j) each service contract referred to in paragraph 13 of Schedule II; - (k) all derivative contracts which in whole or in part have been disclosed under Rule 22.1, paragraph 4 of Schedule I, paragraph 2 of Schedule II, or paragraph 5 of Schedule III.
-Documents in respect of the first mentioned must be made available for inspection from the time the offer document or the offeree board circular is published or from the time of disclosure, whichever is the later; - (1) documents relating to the financing arrangements for the offer where such arrangements are described in the offer document in compliance with the third sentence of paragraph 12(c) of Schedule I; - (m) documents in relation to an inducement fee or similar arrangement; and - (n) any other document required by the Executive to be displayed. - 2.
-Copies of documents
+Documents in respect of the first mentioned must be made available for inspection from the time the offer document or the offeree board circular is published or from the time of disclosure, whichever is the later; - (1) documents relating to the financing arrangements for the offer where such arrangements are described in the offer document in compliance with the third sentence of paragraph 12(b) of Schedule I; - (m) documents in relation to an inducement fee or similar arrangement; - (n) any other document required by the Executive to be displayed; and - (o) a copy of any agreement or arrangement or, if not reduced to writing, a memorandum of all the terms of such agreement or arrangement, disclosed in the offer document pursuant to paragraph 14A of Schedule I.